-DATE Grade Lesson Topic # Students Grade Level Developing Meets the standard for a Exceeds expectations for a NA beginning teacher beginning teacher: professional Planning and Preparation Lesson Design Needs development All elements complete Complete and professional lesson design Lesson Objective The objective is not Objective(s) clearly stated Objective(s) clearly stated in clear in lesson plan lesson plan and understood by students Preparation Not prepared; not Prepared and organized Prepared and organized: lesson organized flowed with minimal use of notes Developmental Not appropriate for Appropriate for age group Lesson adjusted to be Appropriateness age group: too hard developmentally appropriate for or too easy all students Content Not accurate; not Accurate content Accurate and current content knowledge current knowledge knowledge Context in the Lesson not related to Lesson presented in Lesson/activities taught in curriculum curriculum context of curriculum relationship to previous relationship to previous and future curriculum Classroom Management Proactive classroom Routines and Routines and procedures Routines and procedures management procedures are not are evident promote active student apparent engagement Management of Behavior not well Student behavior is Management of behavior student behavior managed: behavior managed promotes engagement and interferes with learning learning Engagement Students are not Students are engaged Students are interested and engaged engaged in learning Instruction
+DATE Grade Lesson Topic # Students Grade Level Developing Meets the standard for a Exceeds expectations for a NA beginning teacher beginning teacher: professional Planning and Preparation Lesson Design Needs development All elements complete Complete and professional lesson design Lesson Objective The objective is not Objective(s) clearly stated Objective(s) clearly stated in clear in lesson plan lesson plan and understood by students Preparation Not prepared; not Prepared and organized Prepared and organized: lesson organized flowed with minimal use of notes Developmental Not appropriate for Appropriate for age group Lesson adjusted to be Appropriateness age group: too hard developmentally appropriate for or too easy all students Content Not accurate; not Accurate content Accurate and current content knowledge current knowledge knowledge Context in the Lesson not related to Lesson presented in Lesson/activities taught in curriculum curriculum context of curriculum relationship to previous and relationship to previous and future curriculum Classroom Management t Proactive classroom Routines and Routines and procedures Routines and procedures management procedures are not are evident promote active student apparent engagement Management of Behavior not well Student behavior is Management of behavior student behavior managed: behavior managed promotes engagement and interferes with learning learning Engagement Students are not Students are engaged Students are interested and engaged engaged in learning Instruction

-Directions and Students do not Students understand Students understand and follow Instructions understand directions clearly communicated instructions Differentiation Differentiation not Appropriate Activities were differentiated for Differentiation present differentiation is present individuals and groups while not for some students maintain high expectations that appropriate align with the objective(s) for all for this lesson students Higher Order The lesson did not Some tasks or questions A variety of tasks or questions Higher order Thinking provide opportunity provided opportunity for promoted higher order thinking, or creative for higher order higher order thinking problem solving, and/or thinking is not thinking: rote learning creativity an element in this lesson Strategies Learning or Some instructional Learning strategies, scaffolding instructional strategies were used and other instructional strategies not used or not effective techniques that align with the Technology Technology was not Technology used to objective were used effectively Technology was used effectively The use of recimology use effectively or enhance learning and wisely and was relevant to technology appropriately emiance learning the objective(s). was not арргорпассту the objective(s). appropriate for this lesson Formative Informal assessment Informal or formative Formative assessment provided assessment was not used to assessments was used to feedback for the learners and monitor student monitor student learning was aligned with and supported learning the accomplishment of the objective(s). liii8Responsiveness Student needs were Teacher candidate The teacher candidate was not noticed or not responded to student flexible and responsive to attended to needs student needs Lesson Effectiveness Students did not Most students met the All students met the learning meet the objectives objectives objectives Professionalism Focus The teacher The teacher candidate is The teacher candidate focused candidate focused on beginning to focus on on student learning self student learning Reflection The teacher The teacher candidate The teacher candidate reflected candidate was unable reflected on lesson on lesson design, management to reflect accurately design, management and and learning as well as future Paradharah Th - 4 b learning adjustments and plans Feedback The teacher The teacher candidate The teacher candidate solicited candidate was accepted feedback in a feedback in a professional resistant to feedback. professional manner manner and made plans for improvement
+Directions and Students do not Students understand Students understand and follow Instructions understand directions clearly communicated instructions Differentiation Differentiation not Appropriate Activities were differentiated for Differentiation present differentiation is present individuals and groups while not for some students maintain high expectations that appropriate align with the objective(s) for all for this lesson students Higher Order The lesson did not Some tasks or questions A variety of tasks or questions Higher order Thinking provide opportunity provided opportunity for promoted higher order thinking, or creative for higher order higher order thinking problem solving, and/or thinking is not thinking: rote learning creativity an element in Churchandan Lagraina Compainatementianal Lagraina atrotogica coeffeidina this lesson Strategies Learning or instructional Some instructional Learning strategies, scaffolding and other instructional strategies not used or strategies were used techniques that align with the not effective objective were used effectively Technology Technology was not Technology used to Technology was used effectively The use of recimology use effectively or enhance learning and wisely and was relevant to technology appropriately cilitatice rearring the objective(s). was not арргорпассту the objective(s). appropriate for this lesson Formative Informal assessment Informal or formative Formative assessment provided assessment was not used to assessments was used to feedback for the learners and monitor student monitor student learning was aligned with and supported learning the accomplishment of the objective(s).
+Responsiveness Student needs were Teacher candidate The teacher candidate was not noticed or not responded to student flexible and responsive to attended to needs student needs Lesson Effectiveness Students did not Most students met the All students met the learning meet the objectives objectives objectives Professionalism Focus The teacher The teacher candidate is The teacher candidate focused candidate focused on beginning to focus on on student learning D-flootion self student learning The Assert Court C Reflection The teacher The teacher candidate The teacher candidate reflected candidate was unable reflected on lesson on lesson design, management to reflect accurately design, management and and learning as well as future Feedback The teacher learning The teacher candidate adjustments and plans The teacher candidate solicited reeupack candidate was accepted feedback in a feedback in a professional resistant to feedback. professional manner manner and made plans for resistant to recuback. professional manner improvement improvement